Trade and Service Marks

 Trademarks of foreigners: protected in the same manner as those of nationals.

-Kinds of protection: ordinary trademarks; certification marks, collective marks, three dimensional and color marks may be registered.
+Kinds of protection: ordinary trademarks, certification marks, collective marks, three-dimensional marks, colors, sounds, smells and flavors may be registered.

 Marks for services: the Law allows marks to be registered for goods and services.